Cyclic sieving phenomena for trees and tree-rooted maps: Tree enumeration

 \section{Tree enumeration}

-We consider {\it rooted plane trees} (also called {\it ordered trees}) with $n$ {edges}, and thus $n+1$ {vertices} (or \emm nodes,); see {Figure~\ref{fig:rooted-tree}}.
+We consider {\it rooted plane trees} (also called {\it ordered trees}) with $n$ edges, and thus $n+1$ vertices (or \emm nodes,); see Figure~\ref{fig:rooted-tree}.
 The precise meaning of ``rooted'' is that there is a {\it pointer} to one of the {\it corners} of the tree, as is commonly done for rooted (combinatorial) maps (see e.g.\ \cite{CaChAA}).
 It is {\it not\/} sufficient to just mark a node of a tree.
-The node incident to the root corner is called the \emm root node,. {The edge that follows the root corner, in counterclockwise order around the root node, is called the \emm root edge,.
+The node incident to the root corner is called the \emm root node,.
+The edge that follows the root corner, in counterclockwise order around the root node, is called the \emm root edge,.
 The \emm degree, of a node is its graph-theoretic degree.
 A node of degree~$1$ is called a \emm leaf,.
 The degree of a corner is the degree of the incident node.
-All trees in this paper are plane rooted trees, and they will often be called just ``trees'' for short.}
+All trees in this paper are plane rooted trees, and they will often be called just ``trees'' for short.

-We denote the set of all rooted plane trees with $n$~{edges} by~$\T(n)$. {Such trees have $n+1$ nodes and $2n$ corners.} It is well-known (see e.g.\ \cite[Thm.~1.5.1(iii)]{StanBZ}) that the cardinality of~$\T(n)$ is given by the $n$-th {\it Catalan number} $C_n$; more precisely, we have
+We denote the set of all rooted plane trees with $n$~edges by~$\T(n)$.
+Such trees have $n+1$~nodes and $2n$~corners.
+It is well-known (see e.g.\ \cite[Thm.~1.5.1(iii)]{StanBZ}) that the cardinality of~$\T(n)$ is given by the $n$-th {\it Catalan number}~$C_n$; more precisely, we have

-Next we consider {subsets} of $\T(n)$ in which the number of leaves is specified.
-We begin with the set of all rooted plane trees with $n$ edges and $k$ leaves, where {\it the root is one of the leaves}.
+Next we consider subsets of $\T(n)$ in which the number of leaves is specified.
+We begin with the set of all rooted plane trees with $n$~edges and $k$~leaves, where {\it the root is one of the leaves}.
 We denote the set of all these trees by~$\T_l(n,k)$.
 (Here, the index ``l'' stands for ``leaf-rooted''.)

-By deleting the root {leaf} and the edge emanating from it, {and shifting the root corner to the other endpoint of this edge,} we obtain the set of rooted plane trees with $n-1$ edges ({thus $n$ nodes}) and $k-1$~{non-root} leaves.
-Hence, by~\cite[Ex.~III.13]{flajolet-sedgewick}, the cardinality of $\T_l(n,k)$ is given by the {\it Narayana numbers}; more precisely, we have
+By deleting the root leaf and the edge emanating from it, and moving the root corner to the other endpoint of this edge, we obtain the set of rooted plane trees with $n-1$~edges (thus $n$~nodes) and $k-1$~non-root leaves.
+Hence, by~\cite[Ex.~III.13]{flajolet-sedgewick}, the cardinality of $\T_l(n,k)$ is given by a {\it Narayana number}; more precisely, we have

-A further subset of $\T(n)$, which we consider in our article, is the set of all rooted plane trees with $n$ edges and $k$ leaves, where {\it the root is one of the non-leaves}.
+A further subset of $\T(n)$ which we consider in our article is the set of all rooted plane trees with $n$~edges and $k$~leaves, where {\it the root is one of the non-leaves}.
 We denote the set of all these trees by~$\T_i(n,k)$.
-(Here, the index ``i'' stands for ``internal-rooted''.)
+(Here, the index ``i'' stands for ``internally-rooted''.)